Contributing Gear Editor

 Features: 100% ultra-stretch exterior, critically taped seams

 The Xcel Comp is one of the most comfortable and stretchiest 4/3 wetsuits we have ever surfed in.
-The lightest, stretchiest wetsuit on offer from Xcel, the suit features a 100% ultra-stretch exterior, Thermolite IR core, and critically taped seems.
-The neck was a little hard to get on at first, but once it’s on the suit is super comfy, and we have no doubt it’ll stretch out and get easier with time.
-To top it off, this suit comes in a head turning maroon.
-Dare we say swoon?
+The lightest, stretchiest, and most comfortable wetsuit on offer from Xcel, the suit features a 100% ultra-stretch exterior, Thermolite IR core, and critically taped seams.
+The neck is a little hard to get on at first, but once it’s on the suit is super comfy, and it stretches out and gets easier with time.
+The comfort of this suit is not to be understated, with a soft interior lining, and super stretchy neoprene that easily fits a variety of body shapes and sizes.
+Keep in mind that this is more of a performance suit rather than an ultra-warm steamer, for that check out the Xcel Drylock, or for something in the middle, try the Comp X.

 When we’re in the market for a performance style 4/3, we usually expect to pay somewhere in the ballpark of $400.
 Billabong, Rip Curl, and Patagonia all have impressive performance suits, but all run upwards of $400.
-At $275, the Xcel Comp 4/3 feels like a steal.
-It offers the same warmth, comfort, and flexibility as suits from other brands at half the cost, with solid durability to boot.
-Read the full review here.
+At $300, the Xcel Comp 4/3 feels like a steal.
+It offers the same warmth, comfort, and flexibility as suits from other brands at a much-reduced cost, with solid durability to boot.

 Best Fit/Comfort